-- Google Chrome, Mozilla Firefox & Internet Explorer
+- Google Chrome, Mozilla Firefox & Microsoft Edge

-The Adult Services Department also has a limited number of laptops available for in-library use.
+On occasion, the Adult Services Department may also have a limited number of laptops available for in-library use.
 Laptops are only available to Crete Public Library cardholders in good standing.
 Patrons will need to have an ID and their library card in order to checkout a laptop.
-They may also be used upstairs in the Youth Services Department.
+They may be used within the library building, including upstairs in the Youth Services Department.
 Laptops are subject to the same time limitations as the public internet stations.

 Wireless Internet (WiFi)